 But then suddenly it was like, no, the panel decided there wasn't a case to answer and that, that's it, it's over and done with.
+Member of the public, Complainant

 This observation reinforces a general point that emerged from a number of the discussions with participants.
 Registrants and complainants shared a common concern about being 'abandoned' by the process as soon as the final decision was announced.
 This was especially true in cases where the complaint has involved a significant degree of trauma for any of the interested parties.